section-engineering-education/engineering-education/content/articles/mysql-connection-graphical-user-interface-design-using-javafx-and-scene-builder/index.md

 ![Figure 2](/engineering-education/mysql-connection-graphical-user-interface-design-using-javafx-and-scene-builder/figure2.PNG)

-MySQLConnection JavaFX application is created inside the mysqlconnection subpackage within the main source package as shown in the figure below.
+MySQLConnection JavaFX application is created inside the mysqlconnection subpackage within the main source package as shown in the figure below:

 ![Figure 3](/engineering-education/mysql-connection-graphical-user-interface-design-using-javafx-and-scene-builder/figure3.PNG)

 We need to install JavaFX scene builder.
 Follow how to install scene builder [here](https://docs.oracle.com/javase/8/scene-builder-2/installation-guide/jfxsb-installation_2_0.htm).

 Once the scene builder is installed, right-click on the FXML file in the project from the IDE and click open.
-The file opens with a scene builder as shown in the figure below;
+The file opens with a scene builder as shown in the figure below:

 ![Figure 4](/engineering-education/mysql-connection-graphical-user-interface-design-using-javafx-and-scene-builder/figure4.PNG)

-The left side of the scene builder has the components library, which can be dragged and dropped into the scene in the middle of the window.
-The right side shows the properties of the component library, which has been selected from the scene.
+The left side of the scene builder has the components library which can be dragged and dropped into the scene in the middle of the window.
+The right side shows the properties of the component library which has been selected from the scene.

 The document pane of the scene builder shows components hierarchy and control.
-The hierarchy shows the layout of the components in the order in which they were added to the scene, whereas the controller pane shows the control class, which contains the business logic codes for performing actions and events.
+The hierarchy shows the layout of the components in the order in which they were added to the scene.
+Whereas, the controller pane shows the control class, which contains the business logic codes for performing actions and events.

 In our article, our result UI should be as shown in the figure below.
 In our case, we will need to use some CSS code to achieve the interface.